HopkinsLaboratory/Graphormer-IR/README.md

 # Models

 The five best performing Graphormer-IR models (full set of node features, learned node features, combinatoric edges, etc.), discussed in detail in the manuscript are freely available online at https://zenodo.org/records/10790190 .
-These can be used for model evaluation
+These can be used for model evaluation using the evaluate.sh script and accompanying dataloader.